Dylan Kerr: Personal life

 Kerr was born in Valletta, Malta, but grew up in Mexborough, England.

 He was exposed to voodoo practices as part of an initiation ceremony when he joined South African club Arcadia Shepherds in 1988 as a 21-year-old.
 He revealed that he stood in a bath, naked apart from his football boots, as the heads were cut off three live chickens and their blood was poured on him.

-Kerr says he is lucky to be alive after he was involved in a car accident during his time as a player at Reading F.C.
+Kerr says he is lucky to be alive after he was involved in a car accident during his time as a player at Reading FC.
 He was driving and had a passenger in the car.
 Recalling the incident during a Q&A conversation with Reading fans on the "1871" podcast in June 2022, he said: "A car came up and I lost control and I hit the car.
 Luckily I didn't hit it head on - if I'd hit it head on we'd have both been dead."

 Kerr was married in 1995 at the age of 28, but the marriage ended within a year.

+In September 2022, Kerr was inducted into the Reading FC Hall of Fame.

 On 26 December 2022, he was robbed at gunpoint in Durban, South Africa.

 Media work

 Kerr was a pundit for South African broadcaster SuperSports' Euro 2020 coverage in 2021.

-Since February 2022, Kerr has been co-host of the "1871" podcast, a podcast for Reading F.C. fans.
+Kerr is a co-host of the "1871" podcast, a podcast for Reading F.C. fans.